Reference (2023-24 NM Hunting Rules & Info pg. 35-36)

 Big Game Enhancement Packages

-Two big-game enhancement packages will be auctioned by NMDGF – one through the Mule Deer Foundation at the virtual Western Hunting and Conservation Expo (www.huntexpo.com) on February 11-14, 2021 – and one through The Wild Sheep Foundation www.wildsheepfoundation.org.
+Two big-game authorization packages will be auctioned by NMDGF — one through the Mule Deer Foundation at the Western Hunting and Conservation Expo in February 2023 in Salt Lake City, Utah — and one through The Wild Sheep Foundation at their convention in Reno, Nevada, in January 2023.
 Each package will consist of five authorizations, one for each of the following: deer, elk, ibex, oryx and pronghorn.
 The season dates are: Sept.
-1, 2021–Jan.
-31, 2022 for deer and elk; April 1, 2021–March 31, 2022 for ibex and oryx (for oryx hunts, WSMR access must be prearranged); and Aug.
+1, 2023–Jan.
+31, 2024 for deer and elk; April 1, 2023–March 31, 2024 for ibex and oryx (for oryx hunts, WSMR access must be prearranged); and Aug.
 1–Nov.
-1, 2021 for pronghorn.
+1, 2023 for pronghorn.

 Bighorn Sheep Enhancement Licenses

-The successful auction bidder for desert bighorn sheep will choose their exclusive hunt area from the desert bighorn hunt area list on page 93, and the successful auction bidder for Rocky Mountain bighorn sheep will do the same from the hunt area list on page 92 (excluding Unit 58, Dry Cimarron).
-Each successful auction bidder must select their exclusive hunt area by June 30, 2021.
-Raffle winners for desert bighorn sheep and Rocky Mountain bighorn sheep must do the same by July 20, 2021, however, they may not choose the same exclusive area declared by the successful auction bidders.
+The successful auction bidder for desert bighorn sheep will choose their exclusive hunt area, and the successful auction bidder for Rocky Mountain bighorn sheep will also choose their exclusive hunt area (excluding Unit 58, Dry Cimarron).
+Each successful auction bidder must select their exclusive hunt area by June 30, 2023.
+Raffle winners for desert bighorn sheep and Rocky Mountain bighorn sheep must do the same by July 29, 2023, however, they may not choose the same exclusive area declared by the successful auction bidders.
 The units remaining after both the auction and raffle winners have chosen their hunts may be hunted by either or both enhancement license holders.

 Deer Enhancement Licenses